What do you do when the audio is full of background chatter or music?

-Posted by Jack in Transcription
+Posted by Amy in Transcription

 Comment: